mckenzielee/Qi-Docs/docs/Introducing_Qi.rst

 .. _Introducing_Qi_topic:

 ===============
-Introducing Sds
+Introducing SDS
 ===============

 .. contents:: Topics in this section:
     :depth: 3

-The Sequential Data Store (Sds) is a highly flexible cloud-based sequential data store that you use to store, retrieve, and analyze data.
+The Sequential Data Store (SDS) is a highly flexible cloud-based sequential data store that you use to store, retrieve, and analyze data.
 You create and write data to *streams* using a simple REST (*REpresentational State Transfer*) API (*Application Programming Interface*).
 The streams you create can be used to store simple or complex data types to suit your application needs.
 You can define simple or complex indexing to arrange and relate your data.
 An assortment of methods with customizable behaviors are available to read data and easily obtain needed information.

-Access to Sds
+Access to SDS
 ------------

-You must acquire a Tenant, security credentials, and a Namespace before interacting with Sds.
-If you do not have a Tenant, you can request access to the Sds Preview at `OSIsoft Cloud Services <cloudservices@osisoft.com>`__.
+You must acquire a Tenant, security credentials, and a Namespace before interacting with SDS.
+If you do not have a Tenant, you can request access to the SDS Preview at `OSIsoft Cloud Services <cloudservices@osisoft.com>`__.

-The Sds Preview program is limited; contacting OSIsoft does not assure participation.
+The SDS Preview program is limited; contacting OSIsoft does not assure participation.

 If you are selected to